-At present, indications of desired levels of service are obtained from various sources including residents' feedback to Councillors and staff, service requests and correspondence.
+At present, indications of desired levels of service are obtained from various sources including residents' feedback to Councillors and staff via service requests and correspondence and inspections by Council staff.
 Council has yet to quantify desired levels of service.
 This will be done in future revisions of this asset management plan.

-4. FUTURE DEMAND
+4. Future Demand